 - 1. Significant study and reading outside of class is required. - 2.
 Regular class attendance is required.
 Attendance will be taken, and absences will be excused only in highly exceptional cases. - 3.
 The student is expected to ask questions during class. - 4.
-The student is welcome to discuss assignments with other students, but all such interactions must be recorded in the student's log book.
-The lab exercise reports and the research and presentation project Web page must be the student's own work. - 5.
-A student may use his or her texts and notes during the midterm test and final exam. - 6.
-Lab exercises may not be turned in late and the midterm test may not be taken later without prior approval from the instructor. - 7.
-The instructor reserves the right to require a deferred final exam to be oral. - 8.
-Calculators are permitted during the midterm test and final exam. - 9.
+You may want to discuss the lab exercises and research and presentation projects with your fellow students.
+If you do that, you must record a summary of your discussions in your log including a list of all those with whom you had discussions and a description of what information you received.
+It is part of your professional responsibility to give credit to all who have contributed to your work. - 5.
+Your work must be your own.
+Copying and plagiarism will not be tolerated.
+If it is discovered that you copied or plagiarized, or that you have consulted with people not mentioned in your log, it will be considered as academic dishonesty. - 6.
+A student may use his or her texts and notes during the midterm test and final exam. - 7.
+Lab exercises may not be turned in late and the midterm test may not be taken later without prior approval from the instructor.

+- 8. The instructor reserves the right to require a deferred final exam to be oral. - 9.
+Calculators are permitted during the midterm test and final exam. - 10.
 "The Faculty of Engineering is concerned with ensuring an environment that is free of all adverse discrimination.
-If there is a problem, that cannot be resolved by discussion among the persons concerned, individuals are reminded that they should contact their Department Chair, the Sexual Harassment/Anti-Discrimination Officer (SHADO), as soon as possible."

-- 10. "Students are reminded that they should read and comply with the Statement on Academic Ethics and the Senate Resolutions on Academic Dishonesty as found in the Senate Policy Statements distributed at registration and available in the Senate Office" (see Senate Secretariat, Gilmour Hall, Room 104, 525-9140 or 529-7070, ext.
-24337). - 11.
+If there is a problem, that cannot be resolved by discussion among the persons concerned, individuals are reminded that they should contact their Department Chair, the Sexual Harassment/Anti-Discrimination Officer (SHADO), as soon as possible." - 11.
+"Students are reminded that they should read and comply with the Statement on Academic Ethics and the Senate Resolutions on Academic Dishonesty as found in the Senate Policy Statements distributed at registration and available in the Senate Office" (see Senate Secretariat, Gilmour Hall, Room 104, 525-9140 or 529-7070, ext.
+24337). - 12.
 Suggestions on how to improve the course and the instructor's teaching methods are always welcomed.